sdfghjka/Restaurant/readme.md

 A simple web application for food fanatic

 ## Features
-- listing movies from movie api
+- listing restaurant from restaurant api
 - searching restaurant by restaurant information
 - watch the information of the restaurant